AnshukGottipati/Hands-On-L3/ReadMe.md

 # Overview

-1. Made the python app file by importing flask
+1. Made the python app file.
 2. then made a requirement.txt file for all the important libraries that are needed
 3. Then I made the dockerfile with all the requiments of what ports, what interpreter to use and others.
 4. made the compose.yaml file that make the 2 containers interact.